 For example, after a successful product launch in a tech company, an affiliative leader may organize team-building activities to help employees recharge and feel appreciated.
 This boosts employee morale, keeping them engaged and firing on all cylinders.

-As one of the six leadership styles, affiliation emotional leadership can be crucial in resolving organizational conflicts.
+As one of the six leadership styles, affiliative leadership can be crucial in resolving organizational conflicts.
 Affiliative leaders resolve conflicts by emphasizing empathy and understanding, maintaining a harmonious environment, and preventing disruptive disputes.

-Under an affiliative leader, employees could have a high degree of autonomy and empowerment.
-Affiliative leaders can delegate responsibilities to employees; this prevents burnout and frees more employees to contribute to the organization.
-This improves the work culture, and employees feel empowered to produce and perform.
+Under an affiliative leader, employees have a high degree of autonomy and empowerment.
+Affiliative leaders can delegate responsibilities or create an environment where employees share the burden and support each other.
+This prevents burnout and frees employees to contribute more to the organization.
+This improves the work culture because employees feel empowered to produce and perform.

 The affiliative leadership style enables an open communication channel where employees feel comfortable sharing ideas.
 When free to communicate, innovation and creativity are enhanced, leading to organizational success.